Sponsored by Kyushu Tourism Board.

 All practical information can be found right here.

-Between the Japan Explorer Pass offered by JAL and the JR Kyushu Rail Pass, several options are made available for you to explore Kyushu at attractive prices and best match your travel itinerary than the more traditional JR Pass.
+Between the Japan Explorer Pass offered by JAL and the JR Kyushu Rail Pass, several options are made available for you to explore Kyushu at attractive prices and best match your travel itinerary compared to the more traditional JR Pass.

 Rent a car